cs184-jello-world/project-proposal/_pages/writeup.md

 For both the cube and the sphere mesh, we used Unity's built-in triangle Meshes based on an indexed triangle representation.
 For every vertex on the outer surface of the body, we track the position in a vertex list.
 Then, we describe triangles as triplets of indices within the vertex list $$(i_{v1}, i_{v2}, i_{v3})$$.
 A tricky aspect of creating the mesh was being intentional about making sure that all the triangles were in a consistent winding order so that the normals were pointed outwards.

+**Handling Collisions**

+Collisions between rigid bodies and our jellies were handled by Unity’s physics engine, primarily relying on the outer vertices of our mesh representations.
+We needed to update the center of the models to correspond to the average of the vertices for Unity’s collision detection to work properly.

+Collisions between jellies and themselves were much more difficult.
+We ran into problems with non-vertex points in the mesh falling through each other when colliding.
+As a workaround, we made the springs collide with one another so that the meshes were full convex shapes in three dimensions and could no longer fall through each other.
+Because our models were based heavily on springs, the collisions were rather bouncy, but we still found they looked quite realistic.

 **Interactivity**

 We implemented two types of interactivity: (1) movement with WASD and space and (2) click-and-drag to manipulate vertices.